wiremas/spore/README.md

 # Spore Reporter

-The **Spore Reporter** helps to track issues and bugs or simply suggest a feature.
+The **Spore Reporter** helps to track issues and bugs or simply allows you to suggest a feature.
 When *Report Bugs* is enabled in the spore globals the **Spore Reporter** pops up whenever an unhandled error occurs.
 To send reports automatically enable *Automatic Report* in the spore globals.